maartenpaauw/model-states-for-filament-docs/README.md

 ```

 > [!WARNING]
-> Since the plug-in needs to create transition instances to determine if there is a `form`, all constructor properties
+> Since the plug-in needs to create transition instances to determine if there is a form, all constructor properties,
-> must have a default value.
+> except for the model, must have default values.

 By default, this plug-in will map the form component names to their constructor property names.
 Considering the
 previous `ToCancelled` transition, the `reason` textarea input will correspond to the constructor property `$reason`.
 If